mvolkmann/blog/src/htmx.md

 ## JSON

-While HTMX applications do not require implementing and using REST APIs that returns JSON data, it may still be desirable to implement them.
+While htmx applications do not require implementing and using REST APIs that returns JSON data, it may still be desirable to implement them.
 For example, Android and iOS mobile apps may wish to use such APIs.
-To use these in HTMX apps, call them from HTTP endpoints that use the data to generate HTML responses.
+To use these in htmx apps, call them from HTTP endpoints that use the data to generate HTML responses.

 Alternatively, write functions that return the desired data